12 behavioral interview questions and answers

-Hiring decisions shouldn’t just be made on first impressions or hard skills.
-With behavior-based interview questions, recruiters and hiring managers can identify candidates who look good on paper, but who may lack essential qualities for the job.
 These questions will show how candidates react in a given situation, how they collaborate on a team and how they interact with clients.
-They will help you evaluate and choose between candidates who, at first glance, may seem equally qualified for the position.
+A behavioral interview will help you evaluate and choose between candidates who, at first glance, may seem equally qualified for the position.

-Structure your behavior-based interview methods to include questions that test both your company’s core values and role-specific qualities.
-For management or senior level positions, ask questions that measure a candidate’s leadership skills.
+Structure your behavioral interviewing to include questions that test both your company’s core values and role-specific qualities.
+For example, behavioral interview questions for managers or other senior roles will measure candidates’ leadership skills.
 If you’re hiring salespeople, test their reactions toward client complaints.
-Or, if a role involves meeting deadlines and working under pressure, include behavior-based questions that assess how candidates handle stressful situations.
+Or, if a role involves meeting deadlines and working under pressure, include behavior based questions that assess how candidates handle stressful situations.

 Here are some sample behavioral interview questions to ask candidates during your hiring process: